erikdmitchell/advanced-cms/README.md

 	Added a name check function (js based) to custom post types and taxonomies.

 	Fixed glitch when editing a custom post type, the disabled button is turned off.

+	Migrated functions from mdwmb_Functions to our mdwmb plugin file.

 ### 2.0.8